yldzk/Internship_Project/README.md

 # Internship_Project

-this project is a tool for any linux machine for checking the capasity and percentage of system memory on a dashboard
+this project is a tool for any linux machine for checking the capasity and percentage of system memory

+the analytics are shown on dashboard

 written on PHP